Assemblies-Performance/performance-considerations/README.md

 ![https://img.shields.io/badge/performance-improved-green](https://img.shields.io/badge/performance-improved-green)

 ## Performance

 We implemented the Connectome.project method.
-We started by implementing a quite naiive version of the method, but found a few ways to improve the performance.
+We started by working on a pre-implemented lazy version, and we implemented a new and quite naive non lazy version of the method, but found a few ways to improve the performance.
 Every improvement is compared to the original version to see how much it actually improved.
 Graphs are included bellow.